muggy8/improbable/from-me-to-me/XsCMjlrV.md

 It was at this time that Phanna spoke.

 "Are you all ready to negotiate again?
-It's pretty clear now that continueing this would be meaningless."
+It's pretty clear now that continuing this would be meaningless."

 "What's there to negotiate?
 You've already done this much!" provoked one of the elves in anger.

 "You know, I wasn't the first to attack.
 In fact, I never directly attacked at all.
 I've only counter attacked."

 "Didn't attack?
 You must be kidding me right?
 Not only did you kill one of our own during the exam, you also decided to start setting up your colony knowing that we're near by.
-If that isn't a direct declration of war then I don't know what is!"
+If that isn't a direct declaration of war then I don't know what is!"

 "Ah... about that..."

 Before Phanna could speak further, the elves who were standing still just a moment ago leaped again to attack Phanna.

-Phanna, of course, evaded and the persute began once more.
+Phanna, of course, evaded and the pursuit began once more.

 The elf that stood before me also darted back to once again engage Phanna.

-But despite all this chaos, I was lost in thought by the short excange between Phanna and the elves, more spicifically, why is this happening.
+But despite all this chaos, I was lost in thought by the short exchange between Phanna and the elves, more specifically, why is this happening.

 The cause: me.